 The Phyllis Wyeth Visionary Award

-Annually, at the summer development event An Evening of Fresh to Salt, this award of recognition is bestowed upon an individual that has proven to have contributed to the field of marine science that reflects the Herring Gut Coastal Science Center’s vision and work of founder Phyllis Wyeth.
+Annually, at the summer fundraising event, this award of recognition is bestowed upon an individual that has proven to have contributed to the field of marine science that reflects the Herring Gut Coastal Science Center’s vision and work of founder Phyllis Wyeth.

 Phyllis Wyeth (1940 - 2019) founded the Herring Gut Learning Center in 1999.
 Inspired by her mother, Alice du Pont Mills, an environmental activist who raised her to “leave the world a better place.”
 Wyeth led her life with a dedication to the environment and giving back to her community.
 Wyeth created Herring Gut Learning Center with the goal of teaching local children about aquaculture and marine conservation and to help preserve Maine’s traditional fishing communities.
 Wyeth was later awarded the NOAA Fisheries Environmental Hero award in 2002 for her efforts with the organization.
 Go here to read more about Phyllis’ life and work.